Opaque, cream-gel pigment that grips the inner rim so it won’t fade or smear before evening.

 Does it work on watery eyes?

-Yes, but prep matters: blot the rim dry first, apply in thin layers, and stop short of very teary outer corners.
-Carry a cotton bud for quick corner cleans.
+It can, but prep helps: blot the rim dry, apply in thin layers, and stop slightly short of very teary outer corners.
+A cotton swab is handy for quick corner cleanup.

 Which shade makes eyes look bigger?

-Walk of Shame (nude) counteracts redness and visually opens the eye.
-For lash-thickening and drama, choose Legend (black) on upper waterline.
+Walk of Shame (nude) helps neutralize redness and can make eyes look more open.
+For lash-thickening definition, use Legend (black) on the upper waterline.

 How do I stop it wearing away in the center?